-A workflow is a sequence of steps describing the life cycle of a document.
+A workflow defines the sequence of steps of a document's lifecycle.

-Workflows can automate your business processes such as reviewing documents, approving invoices and publishing company policies on an intranet.
+Workflows can automate your business processes such as:

 In AODocs, each workflow step is called a workflow state.

-This article describes how to create a workflow and configure some workflow states:
+This article describes how to create a workflow and configure workflow states:

 Automatically generated table of contents